VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 	rm -r LOGS photos png
 ```

+Alternatively, or if you want to be sure that everything is working properly,
+you can download a cleaned folder [here]().

 In the previous Lab1 we have calculated a 5Msun model with
 step overshooting having f=0.030 and f0=0.005 until core-hydrogen
 depletion.
 The model should be saved as ``M5_Z0014_fov030_f0ov0005_TAMS.mod``